jessidirk/controls-final-project/README.md

 ## Review UI
 Retrieves data from the Runtime UI notebook.

-Displays the data recorded from both control algorithms.

-  This allows the user to evaluate which control is appropriate for their use.
+Displays the data recorded from both control algorithms, allowing the user to evaluate which control is appropriate for their use.

-  Our simulation trials found that the cvxpy and velocity PID control reached our desired temperatures more efficiently and accurately.
+Simulation trials found that the cvxpy and velocity PID control reached the desired temperatures more efficiently and accurately.

 ## Contributions: